thiagofelicissimo/BiTTs/README.md

 **Disclaimer 1** This is still a prototype implementation and some parts of it should be improved in the future, such as error handling.

-## Getting Started

-We describe two ways of building the project.
-We recommend trying the first option before using the docker image, which its probably a bit of an overkill solution given the small number of dependencies required.

-### Build from scratch
+## Building the project

 First ensure that you have all the dependencies installed.
 These are listed in the `dune-project` but we also recall them here:
 ```
 ocaml  (>= 4.13.1)
-dune   (>= 3.3)
+dune   (>= 3.14)
 sedlex (>= 2.5)
-menhir (>= 20220210)
+menhir (>= 3.0)
 ```

 See [here](https://ocaml.org/docs/installing-ocaml) how to install OCaml, and once this is done you can install dune, sedlex and menhir by running `opam update` and `opam install dune menhir sedlex`.

-Once all the dependencies are installed it suffices to run `make examples`, which should output some typechecking messages.
+Once all the dependencies are installed it suffices to run `make mltt` (or `make all-examples`), which should output some typechecking messages.

-### Build with Docker

-First ensure that you have [Docker](https://docs.docker.com/get-docker/) installed.
-Then, in the directory `docker/` run `docker build -t bitts .` and then `docker run -it bitts`, which should then give you access to a terminal.
-Now it suffices to run `cd BiTTs` and `make examples`, which should output some typechecking messages.

 ## How to use

 This project implements the generic bidirectional typing algorithm proposed in [1].
 Therefore, when using it one first specifies a type theory to work in and then writes terms inside this theory, which are typechecked by the implementation.

-**Disclaimer 2** The goal of this implementation is therefore to typechecker terms in some given *valid* theory (see the definition in [1]).
-Supposing that the validity assumption is verified, the theorems of *op. cit.* ensure that, if the implementation says that a term is well-typed, then the term is indeed well-typed (a property called *soundness* in *op. cit.*).
-The implementation does **not** check that the supplied theory is valid.
-In the future, we plan on extending the implementation to verify this automatically, but for the time being this is left to the user.
+In order for the typechecker to be sound the specified theory must be *valid* (see the definition in [1]), an assumption that is also checked automatically by the implementation.

 ### Specifying theories